keboola/developers-docs/extend/common-interface/folders.md

 ### `/data/out/files/` Folder

 All files in this folder are uploaded to Storage.
-File names are preserved and tags and other upload options can be specified in the [manifest file](/extend/common-interface/manifest-files/).
+File names are preserved, and tags and other upload options can be specified in the [manifest file](/extend/common-interface/manifest-files/).
 Note that all files in the `/data/out/files` folder will be uploaded, not only those specified in the output mapping.